archive-of-fallen/kiyomi-bot/README.md

-# kiyomi-bot
+# Kiyomi-Bot (Rewrite)
-A python-coded discord bot using discord.py
+This is the JavaScript rewrite of Kiyomi.

 # Support
-For bot support, join this [server](https://discord.gg/mqahdph)
+For bot support, join our [server](https://discord.gg/mqahdph)!